 Supabowl: Hong Kong’s first dedicated Acai café, using only the finest veggie ingredients.
 Think goji berries, chia seeds, flax seeds and coconut.

 The Cakery: Gluten-free, dairy-free and Paleo-friendly goods are all available.
 Try “Rabbit Food”, a carrot cupcake with dairy-free cinnamon cream.

-Top tip: Whilst many restaurants are confused by vegan requests, we’ve found that more and more places are happy to accommodate.
+Top tip: Whilst some restaurants are still confused by vegan requests, we’ve found that more and more places are happy to accommodate.
 If nothing else, asking for no fish sauce at your local Thai restaurants is a great way to spark a conversation.
 It’s particularly exciting to see well-known meat restaurants like Beef & Liberty, Little Birdy, The Butcher’s Club, Honbo and Porterhouse starting to put more plant-based alternatives on the menu.

 This store is Hong Kong’s only plant-based retail chain and boasts a wide selection of groceries.
-Stocking everything from fake eggs, Beyond Burger meat, oatly milk and (arguably) the best vegan cheese, it’s a Hong Kong favourite.
+Stocking everything from fake eggs, Beyond Burger meat, oatly milk and (arguably) the best vegan cheese – it’s a Hong Kong favourite.
 Green Common also serves plenty of dishes at its locations.